NegaDennis/AdventureWork-SQL-queries/README.md

 The short project makes use of the classic sample dataset, AdventureWork, provided by Microsoft ([link](https://github.com/Microsoft/sql-server-samples/releases/tag/adventureworks)).
 For this particular instance, the *AdventureWorks2022.bak* was used.
 The goal of the project is to demonstrate SQL skills needed for answering business questions with data.

-As I am not bipolar, I could not assume both roles, the business person requesting data/report and the data analyst making the queries.
-Luckily, advanced chatbots exist and I asked chatGPT to pretend to be the former :)
+As I am not bipolar ( :smiley: ), I could not assume both roles, the business person requesting data/report and the data analyst making the queries.
+Luckily, advanced chatbots exist and I asked chatGPT to pretend to be the former :smiley:

 Here are the 10 questions that I was asked: